Last Updated on July 22, 2024

 The Cost to Rekey Other Common Locks Around the Home

-Padlocks by a number of manufacturers like Master Lock, American Lock, and ABUS can also come in rekeyable keyways.
+Padlocks by several manufacturers like Master Lock, American Lock, and ABUS can also come in rekeyable keyways.
 If you buy, or have the right product, these can be rekeyed to match your house key.
 These are great when you don’t want to track additional keys, such as with a side gate or shed.

 The cost to rekey padlocks is usually the same as any other lock cylinder.
 Your local locksmith shop can help you get the right padlock or rekey an existing one.